Aldarme/JoyStickController/README.md

 GETTING STARTED

-This project is developping in C, with the SDL.
+This project is developped in C, with the SDL.

+The Project is develop under ECLIPSE
-You just need to use "make" command, to build the project.
+You will need the following configuration to used SDL2

+	Configure Eclipse to use SDL2

+    Right click your Project under “Package Explorer” and select Properties.
+    Select (C/C++ General > Paths and Symbols > Libraries)
+    Click “Add” and add “SDL2″ and click "OK"
+    Click “Add” and add “SDL2main” and click "OK" (optional)

 AUTHOR